John M. FarrellProfessor and Director, Thousand Island Bio Station

 1 Forestry Drive

 PhD SUNY College of Environmental Science and Forestry, 1998.
 Fisheries Science and Management, Aquatic Ecology, Wetlands Restoration, Invasive Species.

-- EFB 681 Aquatic Ecosystem Restoration and Enhancement - The guiding principles for ecological restoration of freshwater aquatic ecosystems focusing on effects of nutrient loading, sedimentation, flow alteration, and habitat loss.
-Factors leading to loss of aquatic resources and the effectiveness of techniques to restore habitat and fauna are analyzed.
-Student presentation of a case study and field excursions to perturbed areas and recent restoration projects are required.
+EFB 681 Aquatic Ecosystem Restoration and Enhancement, Guiding principles for ecological restoration of freshwater aquatic ecosystems focusing on effects of nutrient loading, sedimentation, flow alteration, and habitat loss.
+Factors leading to loss of aquatic resources and effectiveness of techniques to restore habitat and fauna are analyzed.
+Student presentation of a relevant topic and field excursions to perturbed areas and recent restoration projects are required.
+Fall.